 #13.
-Digging a Cache In Your Back Yard
+Hiding a Cache In Your Back Yard

-It’s free, though you’ll need a proper container (such as a PVC pipe) to store your preps.
-Plus, it’ll give you quite the fully body work-out.
+It’s free, though you’ll need a proper container, such as a PVC pipe and cap or airtight plastic, or glass jar to store your preps.
+Plus, digging the hole will give you quite the full body work-out.
 And all you need is a shovel.

 #14.
 Designate and Prepare Your Safe Room

 You should at least move some of your preps inside and try to reinforce the door by yourself.
-Remember, we’re only talking about things that don’t cost a penny.
+After that you’ll need to start assembling your survival kit.

 #15.
 Label Your Preps

-If you’re thinking about expanding your preps, you’re gonna want to know what’s in each container.
+If you’re thinking about expanding your preps, you’re going to want to know what’s in each container.
 This is something you do when you actually seal the containers, but it’s never too late (as long as you know what’s inside without opening it).